 a teenage girl, posing for her picture.

-I have walked this path shaking with rage.
+I've walked this path shaking with rage.

-I have walked this path underneath a
+I've walked this path underneath a

 full moon, burdened with grief.

-I have walked this path weighted
+I've walked this path weighed

 by worries, their heavy pall soaking me like